ACITMMM/TapadaCommunity/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to TapadaCommunity please clone the respository and open issues merge requests.
+If you'd like to contribute to TapadaCommunity please clone the respository and open issues and merge requests.

 ## License